Eververdants/ETBSaveManager/README.md

 - Modify level information

 ### Expanded New Save Creation
-- Adds additional options such as level collection info
+- Add more options, such as: hierarchical collectible (key) information

 ### Expansion Content Pack (Early Stage, May Not Be Available)
 - Select which expansion features to use